eliaszpiotr/SurferGuide/README.md

 2. You can create superuser to acces admin panel by running `python manage.py createsuperuser` (but you can skip this step).
 3. Start the development server by running `python manage.py runserver`.
 The web application will be available at http://localhost:8000.

-##Usage

-The web application allows users to create and view blog posts.
-To use the application:

-1. Open the web application in your web browser at http://localhost:8000.
-2. Click on the "Create a spot" button and enter a valid and content for your post.
-3. Click the "Create" button to create the post.
-4. The post will be displayed on the home page.
-## Tests

-To run the tests, run python manage.py test in the project root directory.